DoD-Platform-One/bigbang/docs/guides/using-bigbang/helm-oci.md

     username: ""
     password: ""
     email: ""
+    cosignPublicKey: |
+    -----BEGIN PUBLIC KEY-----
+    MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEIE7v9J6ttQus6itUoyfMCqMjaIqm
+    R8XrntaedsdEhPPchOQuFzqTyyAPGifV1SaEu8medVRi6mVICWbVwOteNg==
+    -----END PUBLIC KEY-----
 ```

+The cosignPublicKey is used for [Artifact Verification](#artifact-verification); in this particular block the public key is from CNAP and is for Iron Bank Helm OCI artifacts, but this structure also supports a "bring-your-own" public/private keys.

 In each package, the type should be set to `helmRepo` where the `repoName` references the array item from `helmRepositories`: